chenllliang/Two-Stage-CAMRP/README.md

 ## 📕Inference

-To reproduce our result, you need to first download all five models from Google Disk or train them yourself.
+To reproduce our result, you need to first download all five models from [Google Drive](https://drive.google.com/drive/folders/153WJXLJ4xmo1vSnPU5R_G-b2_3v4ggGQ?usp=sharing) or train them yourself.
 You can also email to ''leo.liang.chen@outlook.com'' and I can send you the models.

+Place the five models' folders under `./models/trained_models`.

 ```bash